ShaneeexD/Schedule-1-Calculator/README.md

 - Experiment with different ingredient combinations to maximize profit margins
 - Check the online database for inspiration and new recipe ideas
 - Use the "My Submissions" feature to manage your online contributions
+- IMPORTANT: For security reasons, please use a unique password for this tool